childcare-staff

 • Additional training and development specific to your role as reference in onboarding packet.

-Dates: Mondays-Fridays from June 22 – August 28, 2025
+Dates: June 22 – August 28, 2026

-Hours: 25-30 hours per week
+Hours: Monday-Friday 40 hours per week

 POSITION PURPOSE